Vjekoslav Bastl

-Vjekoslav "Alojz" Bastl (1872–1947) was a Croatian architect known for his diverse secessionist architectural style.
+Vjekoslav "Alojz" Bastl (13 August 1872 – 3 September 1947) was a Croatian architect known for his diverse secessionist architectural style.
 His work circulated mostly within the boundaries of Zagreb, where he resided.
-Later in life, he got heavily influenced by modernism.
+Later in life, he was heavily influenced by modernism.
 Today, he is regarded as one of the highlights of early modern architecture in Croatia.

 Biography

 Bastl was born on 13 August 1872 to an ethnic Czech family originating from a Bohemian town Příbram.
 He eventually moved to Zagreb where he established a status as an architect working for the Hönigsberg & Deutsch atelier.
 His motives for emigrating to Croatia remain unknown (Croatian lands and Czech lands were part of one empire at the time).
 Upon arrival, he enrolled in the Royal crafts school, graduating in 1896.